phillipclapham/neuroweaver/README.md

 # The Framework in Motion

-The true magic of the Neuroweaver framework emerges when theory transforms into living practice.
+The true magic of the Neuroweaver OS emerges when theory transforms into living practice.
 Like a river system that creates its own channels while being shaped by the landscape it flows through, the framework comes alive through dynamic interaction between structure and spontaneity, movement and stillness.

 From this dynamic foundation emerges two complementary principles that underlie all framework operations: